Code of conduct

 - human resource management principle, which includes the merit principle and the equality of employment opportunity principle

 The general principles and code of conduct are part of the terms and conditions of the employment relationship.

-Chief Executive Officers may develop agency specific codes of conduct consistent with the Public Sector Employment and Management Act and subordinate legislation to address agency specific needs.
+Chief executive officers may develop agency specific codes of conduct consistent with the PSEMA and subordinate legislation to address agency specific needs.

 Last updated: 06 July 2022